There are usually six scheduled board meetings a year; additional board meetings are held to consider particular projects where necessary.

 The roles of executive and non-executive directors

-The executive directors are responsible for proposing strategy and for making and implementing operational decisions.
-Our non-executive directors complement the skills and experience of the executive directors, bring independent judgement, and contribute to the formulation of strategy, policy and decision-making through their knowledge and experience of other businesses and sectors.
+Our executive directors are responsible for proposing strategy and for making and implementing operational and strategic decisions.
+Our non-executive directors complement the skills and experience of the executive directors.
+They bring independent judgement and constructive challenge to the boardroom and contribute to the formulation of strategy, policy and decision-making through their collective wealth of knowledge and experience of other businesses and sectors.

 Information and training

-The Company Secretary is responsible for advising the board, through the Chairman, on matters of corporate governance.
-The board and its committees are supplied with full and timely information, including detailed financial information, to enable directors to discharge their responsibilities, and the committees are provided with sufficient resources to undertake their duties.
-All directors have access to the advice of the Company Secretary.
+Our Group Company Secretary is responsible for advising the board, through the Chairman, on matters of corporate governance.
+The board and its committees are supplied with full and timely information, including detailed financial information, to enable directors to discharge their responsibilities, and for the committees to undertake their duties.
+All directors have access to the advice of the Group Company Secretary.
 Independent professional advice is also available to directors in appropriate circumstances, at the company’s expense.

-Following the appointment of new directors to the board, they are briefed on the duties they owe to the company as directors, and tailored induction programmes are arranged which involve industry specific training and include visits to the group’s businesses and meetings with senior management, as appropriate.
-New directors are briefed on internal controls at head office and business unit level and are advised of the legal and other duties they have as directors of a listed company as well as on relevant company policies and governance-related matters.
+When directors join the board, tailored induction programmes are arranged which involve industry specific training and include visits to the group’s businesses and, as appropriate, meetings with senior management.
+New directors are also briefed on their duties to the company and their obligations as directors of a listed company, on risk management activities at head office and on relevant company policies and governance related matters.

-The company is committed to the continuing development of directors in order that they may build on their expertise and develop an ever more detailed understanding of the business and the markets in which group companies operate.
-Members of board committees are encouraged to attend internal and external briefings and courses on aspects of their respective committee specialisms and regular updates on relevant legal, regulatory, corporate governance and technical developments are presented to committee members at each meeting and, as appropriate, to the full board.
+The company is committed to the continuing development of directors to help them build on their expertise and develop an ever deeper understanding of the business and the markets in which group companies operate.
+Members of board committees are encouraged to attend internal and external briefings and courses on aspects of their respective committee specialisms.
+Regular updates on relevant legal, regulatory, corporate governance and technical developments are presented to committee members at each meeting and, as appropriate, to the full board.
 The Chairman considers the training and development needs of the board and discusses these with the respective directors as necessary.

-Non-executive directors may serve on a number of other boards provided that they continue to demonstrate the requisite commitment to discharge effectively their duties to SABMiller.
-The nomination committee keeps under review the extent of directors’ other interests to ensure that the effectiveness of the board is not compromised by the extent of their external commitments.
-The board is satisfied that all of the non-executive directors commit sufficient time to their duties as directors of the company.
+Non-executive directors, including the Chairman, may serve on other boards provided that they continue to demonstrate the requisite commitment to discharge their duties effectively to SABMiller.
+The nomination committee keeps under review the extent of directors’ other interests to ensure that their external commitments do not compromise the effectiveness of the board and do not give rise to conflicts of interest.
+The board is satisfied that the Chairman and all of the non-executive directors commit sufficient time to their duties as directors of the company.
+The Chairman and the non-executive directors standing for election or re-election have confirmed that they have sufficient time to fulfill their respective obligations to the company.

-The board believes, in principle, in the benefit to the group of our executive directors and members of the executive committee accepting non-executive directorships of other companies in order to widen their experience and knowledge for the benefit of the company.
-Accordingly, subject to the agreement of the board, executive directors and members of the executive committee are permitted to accept external non-executive board appointments and to retain any fees received from those appointments.
+The board firmly believes in the benefit to the group of our executive directors and members of the executive committee accepting non-executive directorships of other companies to widen their experience and knowledge.
+Accordingly, subject to the agreement of the board, executive directors and executive committee members are permitted to accept external non-executive board appointments and to retain any fees received from those appointments.

 Roles of the Chairman, Chief Executive, Deputy Chairman and Senior Independent Director